 We’re growing taller buildings, using made-in-B.C. wood and technology

 B.C. is at the cutting edge of innovative wood uses.
-At 18 stories high, the Brock Commons Tallwood House at the University of British Columbia will become the tallest mass timber building in the world.
+At 18 stories high, the Brock Commons Tallwood House at the University of British Columbia is the tallest mass timber building in the world.
 The massive beam and panel products are just as strong as steel and concrete, while being much more environmentally friendly.
 Wood structures are also much faster and more efficient to construct, and have a greater seismic resistance than many traditional building materials.

 B.C.’s forest industry is the largest bioenergy producer in North America